 c.
 Zeros stay zeros

 d.
-Two consecutive zeros will result in either a phone call home or a notice of concern mailed
+Two consecutive zeros will result in a phone call or email home.

-4. Spelling and vocabulary tests alternate every Friday.
-At that time, the students will take their test for the week, correct their workbooks, and receive the next week's lesson.
-Their spelling and vocabulary books should be coming home for review each night.
+2. Spelling and vocabulary tests alternate every week.
+Their vocabulary books should be coming home for review each night.